PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 ## Verify Not Xpath Count

 Verifies that the number of nodes that match the specified xpath, eg not equal to the given value.
-When the verify fails, the test will continue execution, logging the failure. "//XCUIElementTypeTable" would give the number of iOS tables.
+When the verify fails, the test will continue execution, logging the failure. "//table" would give the number of tables.

 ### Usage